 We teach Creative Writing and Public Speaking skills to children.
 Our courses and workshops are led by award-winning children’s writers and coaches in London.

-Our authors and coaches have proven ability to inspire and enhance children’s creative writing, presentation, and communication skills.
+Our authors and instructors have proven ability to inspire and enhance children’s creative writing, presentation, and communication skills.
 What better way can there be to develop creative skills than from those who are experts in the craft?

 We run both After School courses and Holiday Workshops, in different venues in central London.
 After School clubs run according to school term calendar and Holiday Workshops are held throughout the year, during all half term breaks and in the Christmas, Easter, Summer holidays.

 We develop a specific theme for each term and explore a different topic every week.
-Next Spring Term 2016 we will be inspired by “Fairy Tale” and “Classic Quest Story” themes!
+Next Summer Term 2016 we will be inspired by “Greek Myths” and the “Saga story” themes!
 All workshops are structured accordingly so that members can get the most out of their creative writing time.
 The programme is designed to encourage individual creative thinking and allow children to develop their ideas throughout the term.

 Creative Writing Holiday Workshops are written and curated by a host children’s author.
 Each workshop runs for three hours a day, with a fifteen minute break.
 During the session, the group will perform a series of small exercises leading up to writing a short story.